If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 If you’re sold on the benefits of guest posting, there’s nothing stopping you from trying it out yourself.
 I mean, it’s relatively straightforward to find a blog to guest post on.

-Personally, what I’ve done in the past is typed [my niche] + [guest post] into good old Google to find a bunch of opportunities.
+Personally, what I’ve done in the past is typed [my niche] + [guest post] into good old Google.

-Once you see a website that looks appropriate, click on it and find their guest posting requirements (usually on the “Guest Posting” or “Contribute” page).
-These tend to consist of the following:
+Once you see an opportunity that looks suitable, click on the website to try and locate their guest posting requirements.
+These are usually found on the “Guest Posting” or “Contribute” page and consist of the following:

 - Post length in terms of word count